-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 9 Community Form/Land Use Guideline 2: Centers A.13/15: The proposal shares entrance and parking facilities with adjacent uses to reduce curb cuts and surface parking, and locates parking to balance safety, traffic, transit, pedestrian, environmental and aesthetic concerns. ~ The proposal shares parking and access with other uses on the site.
-10 Community Form/Land Use Guideline 2: Centers A.14: The proposal is designed to share utility hookups and service entrances with adjacent developments, and utility lines are placed underground in common easements. ~ The proposal appears to share utility service with adjacent properties.
-11 Community Form/Land Use Guideline 2: Centers A.16: The proposal is designed to support easy access by bicycle, car and transit and by pedestrians and persons with disabilities. ~ Safe pedestrian connections throughout the site need are provided.
-12 Community Form/Land Use Guideline 3: Compatibility A.2: The proposed building materials increase the new development's compatibility. ~ The building design is consistent with the area.
-13 Community Form/Land Use Guideline 3: Compatibility A.4/5/6/7: The proposal does not constitute a non-residential expansion into an existing residential area, or demonstrates that despite such an expansion, impacts on existing residences (including traffic, parking, signs, lighting, noise, odor and stormwater) are appropriately mitigated. ~ The proposal is not a non-residential expansion into a residential area.
-There are schools located adjacent to the site and the site is providing required buffers along the roadways.
-14 Community Form/Land Use Guideline 3: Compatibility A.5: The proposal mitigates any potential odor or emissions associated with the development. ~ APCD has no issues with the proposal.
-15 Community Form/Land Use Guideline 3: Compatibility A.6: The proposal mitigates any adverse impacts of its associated traffic on nearby existing communities. ~ Transportation Planning has not indicated an issue with traffic.
-16 Community Form/Land Use Guideline 3: Compatibility A.8: The proposal mitigates adverse impacts of its lighting on nearby properties, and on the night sky. ~ Lighting will meet LDC requirements.
-17 Community Form/Land Use Guideline 3: Compatibility A.11: If the proposal is a higher density or intensity use, it is located along a transit corridor AND in or near an activity center. ~ While compared to the uses of the adjacent properties this proposal would result in a higher intensity use than the established uses in the immediate area.
-Billtown Road, classified as a Minor Arterial, could be considered a transit corridor; furthermore the site is in close proximity to Gene Snyder Freeway.
-Given the site's location at the intersection of a collector and an arterial roadway and proximity to I-265, the site is an appropriate location for an activity center that fits the size and scale of the area.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 9 Community Form/Land Use Guideline 2: Centers A.13/15: The proposal shares entrance and parking facilities with adjacent uses to reduce curb cuts and surface parking, and locates parking to balance safety, traffic, transit, pedestrian, environmental and aesthetic concerns. ✓ The property owner shall provide a cross over access easement if the property to the south and west are ever developed for a nonresidential use.
+10 Community Form/Land Use Guideline 2: Centers A.14: The proposal is designed to share utility hookups and service entrances with adjacent developments, and utility lines are placed underground in common easements. ✓ The proposal appears to share utility service with adjacent properties.
+11 Community Form/Land Use Guideline 2: Centers A.16: The proposal is designed to support easy access by bicycle, car and transit and by pedestrians and persons with disabilities. ✓ Sidewalks are provided along all the roadways.
+12 Community Form/Land Use Guideline 3: Compatibility A.2: The proposed building materials increase the new development's compatibility. ✓ The building materials are similar or complementary to the building materials in the area.
+13 Community Form/Land Use Guideline 3: Compatibility A.4/5/6/7: The proposal does not constitute a non-residential expansion into an existing residential area, or demonstrates that despite such an expansion, impacts on existing residences (including traffic, parking, signs, lighting, noise, odor and stormwater) are appropriately mitigated. ✓ The proposal is not a non-residential expansion into an existing residential area as there are other C-1 zoned sites in the area.
+14 Community Form/Land Use Guideline 3: Compatibility A.5: The proposal mitigates any potential odor or emissions associated with the development. ✓ APCD has no issues with the proposal.
+15 Community Form/Land Use Guideline 3: Compatibility A.6: The proposal mitigates any adverse impacts of its associated traffic on nearby existing communities. ✓ Transportation Planning has not indicated any issues with the traffic.
+16 Community Form/Land Use Guideline 3: Compatibility A.8: The proposal mitigates adverse impacts of its lighting on nearby properties, and on the night sky. √ Lighting will meet LDC requirements.
+17 Community Form/Land Use Guideline 3: Compatibility A.11: If the proposal is a higher density or intensity use, it is located along a transit corridor AND in or near an activity center. - The proposal is for higher intensity zoning located within an existing area zoned for an activity center.
+Transit is not available.